matrix-org/matrix-spec-proposals/proposals/3059-federated-rate-limits.md

 multiplied by base limit to calculate effective rate limit during the burst period, for up to `burst.duration` seconds.

+An example state event below (in the example below, both the power level and roles are specified but normally those two will not appear in the same time):

 ```json
 {
    "type": "m.limits.rate.user",